EntertainmentLab/greys-anatomy-report/REFACTOR_SUMMARY.md

 ## 🎯 Mission Accomplished

-We have successfully completed Phase 1 of a comprehensive frontend codebase overhaul, transforming a fragile, duplicative codebase into a robust, maintainable, and scalable foundation.
+We have successfully completed **Phase 1 and Phase 2** of a comprehensive frontend codebase overhaul, transforming a fragile, duplicative codebase into a robust, maintainable, and scalable foundation with fully migrated components.

 ## 📊 Impact Summary